Code of Conduct

 3. Teacher disciplinary removal of disruptive student

 A student’s behavior can affect a teacher’s ability to teach and can make it difficult for other students in the classroom to learn.
-In most instances, the classroom teacher can control a student’s behavior and maintain or restore control over the classroom by using good classroom management techniques.
+In most instances, the classroom teacher can control a student’s behavior and maintain or restore control over the classroom by using responsive classroom management techniques.
 These techniques may include practices that involve the teacher directing a student to briefly leave the classroom to give the student an opportunity to regain their composure and self-control in an alternative setting.
 Such practices may include but are not limited to (1) short-term “time-out” in an elementary classroom or in an administrator’s office; (2) sending a student to the Principal’s office for the remainder of the class time only; or (3) sending a student to another building staff member for counseling.
 Time-honored classroom management techniques such as these do not constitute disciplinary removals for purposes of this code.

 On occasion, a student’s behavior may become increasingly disruptive.
 For purposes of this Code of Conduct, a disruptive student is a student who substantially interferes with the educational process or with the teacher’s authority over the classroom.
 This occurs when a student demonstrates a persistent